 The disease is characterized by a skin condition that looks like small red bumps most frequently found on the elbows, knees and buttocks.
 While it predominantly presents on these extensor surfaces, the rash can also extend to the back, face and many other parts of the body.

 These raised bumps that are characteristic of the disease often occur in an eruption of clusters with itchy blistering.
 The manifestation of the lesions can vary some however they are often referred to as being 'vesicular'.
 They can also be described as 'papulovesicular' in order to describe the mix of papules and vesicles that are often present.

 Dermatitis herpetiformis affects about 10-15% of people with celiac disease.
 However, not everyone with dermatitis herpetiformis has celiac disease.
 This means that some people with DH don't suffer from gastrointestinal problems and have a normal intestinal biopsy.

-However, both people with celiac disease and DH will respond to a strict gluten free diet (1).
+However, both people with celiac disease and DH both respond to a strict gluten free diet (1).

-The DH disorder is also sometimes called Duhring’s disease.
-Other people who feel better on a gluten free diet but don't have celiac disease or DH are said to have 'gluten intolerance' or non-celiac gluten sensitivity.
+The DH disorder is also sometimes called Duhring's disease.
+Other people who feel better on a gluten free diet but don't have celiac disease or DH are said to have non-celiac gluten sensitivity.